Worshipful Company of Spectacle Makers: History

 Throughout the 20th century, the Company continued to evolve.
 In 1946, it established a permanent base at Apothecaries' Hall.
 A Supplemental Charter was issued in 1956 by Queen Elizabeth II, modernising its governance and expanding the Court of Assistants.
 In more recent years, the Company has focused on promoting eye health and supporting vision research and education.
 In 2020, it founded The Spectacle Makers' Charity to further these goals.

-The Company has also been associated with advancements in eye care.
-Harold Grocott, a pioneering optometrist in New Zealand, gained Fellowship in Optometry (FSMC) through the Company in 1920.
-More recently, Professor John Marshall, a renowned eye laser scientist who helped develop the Excimer laser used in corneal surgery, has served as Master and remains a Liveryman.

-Prominent public figures have also been linked to the Company.
-Vincent Keaveny, who served as the 693rd Lord Mayor of London (2021–2022), is a Liveryman of the Spectacle Makers, and a Senior Court Assistant.
-The Company has had 16 Masters who were previously Lord Mayors, and a total of 33 members who became Lord Mayors, even if through their links to other Livery Companies.

 Today, the Worshipful Company of Spectacle Makers maintains its livery traditions while actively contributing to contemporary issues in vision care and education, upholding its founding motto: “A blessing to the aged and to the poor”.

 The Company is governed by the Master, Deputy Master, Upper Warden and Renter Warden, assisted by a Court of Assistants.
 The Company is administered by a Clerk and Assistant Clerk.